 Although uncommon, any type of melanoma may present as amelanotic or lacking pigmentation.
 These melanomas appear skin-colored, pink, red, or white.
 For this reason, these tumors are often difficult to diagnose, as they can be clinically confused with other non-pigmented benign skin growths.
 This often leads to a delay in diagnosis.

-- Whether the tumor has spread to regional lymph nodes or to other organs or areas of the body.
+- M: Whether the tumor has metastasized to spread to regional lymph nodes or to other organs or areas of the body.

 In Stage I melanoma, the cancer has spread into the dermis, the second layer of skin.
 The lymph nodes are not involved and the tumor has not spread to distant organs.
 The 5-year survival rate is over 90%